IonelPopJara/purple-haze/README.md

 You can get a key from the [`OpenWeather`](https://openweathermap.org/api) website.

-Once you have the key, you will need to create a `.env` file in the project folder with the following information and put your `key` between the quotes.
+Then, you will need to create a `.env` file in the project folder with the following information and put your `key` between the quotes.

 ```
 API_KEY = ""